Mortgage Commitment Letter: How to Seal the Deal

 Loan Commitment Letter

 As mentioned, a pre-approval is useful starting point.
 However, a mortgage loan commitment is really the holy grail for closing on a deal.
-Commitments give a buyer a leg up in hotter markets where being nimble with an offer matters.
+Commitments give a buyer a leg up in hotter markets where putting an offer on a home quickly matters.
 Loan commitments are the mortgage world equivalent of being an Eagle Scout or earning the Girl Scout Gold Award.
 There is no higher state of readiness.

 The reason loan commitments carry more weight is because they are only written up after a full underwriting review.
 It’s a more formal document that states the lender agrees to make the loan.
 Here are the steps to get there.